-Cayman Islands has a thriving economy, boasting a very high GDP per capita.
-The islands are a popular business and financial centre, based on the tax-free status on incomes and their well-developed communications infrastructure.
+The Cayman Islands has a thriving economy, boasting an exceptionally high GDP per capita.
+The islands are a popular business and financial centre, based on their tax-free status on incomes and their well-developed communications infrastructure.
 The two most significant economic sectors on the islands are finance and tourism.

-Job market in Cayman Islands
+Job market in the Cayman Islands

 Management positions in construction are also usually available to foreigners, as there are not enough qualified Caymanians to fill these posts.

-Finding a job in Cayman Islands
+Finding a job in the Cayman Islands

 Most expats job hunting in the Cayman Islands do so through a local recruitment agency.
 To work on the islands as a non-resident, expats must secure a work permit before making the move, which can only be done with the guarantee of an employer.
 Recruitment agencies will be able to advise expats on their prospects, potential salary and suitability.